 At the end of Speaker for the Dead, it is revealed that the Piggies killed the xenobiologists because they thought they were preparing the biologists for the next stage in their life cycle, like the Piggies.

-In the first book of The Hunger Games, Peeta goes to collect some berries.
+In the first book, Peeta goes to collect some berries.
 However, his partner points out they are poisonous.
 A few moments later, Foxface (another contestant in the Hunger Games) dies after stealing some supplies from the duo after seeing Peeta pick the berries.
 Needless to say, Peeta is pretty ashamed of picking the berries in the first place.

 In the third book Peeta, while driven insane from hijacking, attacks Katniss.
 Another member of the Star Squad tries to pull him off her and Peeta throws him aside, accidentally sending him right into a barbed wire pod, killing him.